 Information and data associated with bond forfeiture sites were made available by the Office of Special Reclamation (OSR) in WVDEP's Division of Land Restoration.
 The OSR classified the status of land disturbance and the water quality of the bond forfeiture sites into various categories.
 These status categories were used to characterize the bond forfeiture sites in the watersheds.
-Typically, the sites are then incorporated into the bond-forfeitures modeled landuse as described for AML above.
+Typically, the sites are then incorporated into the bond-forfeitures modeled landuse by the following procedure.
+The areas of bond forfeiture sites were calculated.
+This area was then assigned to the bond forfeiture landuse category and subtracted from the barren land landuse of NLCD 2006.
+If the barren land area for the particular subwatershed did not account for the entire area of bond forfeiture area, then the remaining area was subtracted from forest.
+This assured that the total area of the subwatershed remained the same.